Water Meters

 • If you are on a restricted flow (trickle feed), nothing changes with your supply or how you pay, but a meter will still be installed.

-To avoid doubt, nothing changes how you currently pay for your water supply.
+Nothing changes how you currently pay for your water supply.
 The exception is extraordinary supplies (like those with swimming pools) which are already required to pay by volume.

 Search for your property in the map below to view the current meter installation status.